 Four times a year, a team of highly trained plastic and maxillofacial surgeons, anaesthesiologists and nurses from all over the world arrive at Sokoto Noma Hospital, in Nigeria.
 They have one clear objective: to perform life-changing reconstructive surgery for noma survivors.

 Most of the patients have been waiting months for surgery.
 They welcome the medical team with a mix of happiness, nervousness and fear.
 No one wants to leave the hospital again without going through surgery.
-They hope it will help them get their normal lives back, reconstructing both their face and their dignity.
+They hope it will help them get their normal lives back.

 The surgeons and anaesthetists check the patient’s wounds and medical condition to evaluate whether they can operate now or whether the patient should for the next surgical team in three months' time.